 Iron and manganese are redox-sensitive parameters that also naturally occur in groundwater under anaerobic conditions and can help determine whether the groundwater quality is affected by biodegradation reactions, for instance related to landfill leachate.
-The dissolved manganese and iron concentrations were greater than the Tier 1 Guidelines (0.05 mg/L) at all monitoring wells during the sampling event in 2021.
+The dissolved manganese and iron concentrations were greater than the Tier 1 Guidelines at most monitoring wells during the sampling event in 2022, with the exception of dissolved iron at MW-03.